V0XNIHILI/autolightning/README.md

 #### Hooks overview

-In case you want to add or override behavior of the defaults selected by TorchMate, this can be done by using hooks.
-TorchMate adds a few new hooks, next to the ones provided by PyTorch Lightning:
+In case you want to add or override behavior of the defaults selected by autolightning, this can be done by using hooks. autolightning adds a few new hooks, next to the ones provided by PyTorch Lightning:

 - `configure_configuration(self, cfg: Dict)`
     - Return the configuration that should be used.
 This configuration can be accessed at `self.hparams`.